 With sweeping views over the vast plains of the world-renowned Serengeti, rich with wildlife, this relatively large lodge is bright and cheerful.
-There is resident game all-year-round and, if you time it right, you may even catch the Great Migration passing through: a once-in-a-lifetime experience.
+There is resident game all year round and, if you time it right, you may even catch the Great Migration passing through, a once in a lifetime experience.

-- ∞Perfectly located in the Serengeti
+- Perfectly located in the Serengeti

-- ∞Spectacular views across the Serengeti plains from all rooms
+- Spectacular views across the Serengeti plains from all rooms

-- ∞The Great Migration (seasonal)
+- The Great Migration (seasonal)

 - Beautiful, big swimming pool

-- ∞Traditional dancing
+- Traditional dancing

-- Family suites available and children welcomed
+- Family suites available and children welcome

 - Hot air balloon flights can be organised

-Set on top of a hill in the Nyarboro Hills in south-western Serengeti, this large lodge consists of 69 standard rooms and four double-storey suites.
-The rooms are spread out on either side of the main lodge, all with views across the game-filled Serengeti plains.
+Set on top of a hill in the Nyarboro Hills in southwestern Serengeti, this large lodge consists of 69 standard rooms and four double-storey suites.
+The rooms are spread out on either side of the main lodge, all with views across the game filled Serengeti plains.

 Dining at Serengeti Sopa Lodge

 Breakfast is always a buffet and packed lunches can be provided if you're going to be out exploring for the day.
-Depending on how many guests are staying, lunch can either be buffet or plated (with a choice for each course).
-Dinners are mainly à la carte, and sometimes themed buffet dinners are served.
+Depending on how many guests are staying, lunch can either be buffet or plated with a choice for each course.
+Dinners are mainly à la carte and sometimes themed buffet dinners are served.

-Expect to see the Big Five and many more of Africa's beautiful game – zebra, giraffe, a wide range of antelope, warthog and more call Serengeti home.
-Around May, depending on the weather, you may be lucky enough to see the Great Migration of wildebeest, zebra, antelope and their predators, as they make their way up to cross the Grumeti River.
+Expect to see the Big Five and many more of Africa's beautiful game; zebra, giraffe, a wide range of antelope, warthog and more call Serengeti home.
+Around May, depending on the weather, you may be lucky enough to see the Great Migration of wildebeest, zebra, antelope and their predators as they make their way up to cross the Grumeti River.

-Things to Do at Serengeti Sopa Lodge
+Things to do at Serengeti Sopa Lodge

 First and foremost, game drives through the beautiful Serengeti with its abundance of wildlife.

 If you need a day off to relax, you can sit on the veranda of the main lodge and read a book or just gaze across the vast plains.
 Alternatively, take a dip in the pool, lounge on one of the sundecks or enjoy a refreshing drink from the pool bar.
-Wanting to keep up your fitness regime?
+Want to keep up your fitness regime?
 No problem.
-You can visit the gym, which also has beautiful views across the plains.
+You can visit the gym which also has beautiful views across the plains.

-Hot air balloon flights can be booked for a once-in-a-lifetime experience, floating quietly above the Serengeti plains, with a bird's-eye view of all the animals.
+Hot air balloon flights can be booked for a once in a lifetime experience, floating quietly above the Serengeti plains, with a birdseye view of all the animals.

-By car: Serengeti Sopa Lodge is 319 km from Arusha, a trip which takes about 7½ to eight hours by car, travelling past Lake Manyara and through Ngorongoro.
+By car - Serengeti Sopa Lodge is 319 km from Arusha, a trip which takes about 7½ to eight hours by car, travelling past Lake Manyara and through Ngorongoro.

-By air: Daily flights are offered during high season by various local airlines to Seronera airstrip, a 50-minute flight from Arusha.
+By air - Daily flights are offered during high season by various local airlines to Seronera Airstrip, a 50-minute flight from Arusha.
 The airstrip is a 45-minute drive from Serengeti Sopa Lodge.

-Our Take on Serengeti Sopa Lodge
+Our take on Serengeti Sopa Lodge

 - Accommodation and all meals

 - Government taxes, levies and service charges

-- xNational Park entrance fees
+- National Park entrance fees

-- xItems of a Personal Nature
+- Items of a Personal Nature